Prompt Library · 36 prompts

 Concept: [describe what you want]

-Style: [e.g. "art nouveau", "minimalist flat design", "watercolor", "ink sketch", "cyberpunk"]
+Style: [e.g., "art nouveau", "minimalist flat design", "watercolor", "ink sketch", "cyberpunk"]

-Color palette: [e.g. "muted earth tones", "neon on dark", "monochrome blue"]
+Color palette: [e.g., "muted earth tones", "neon on dark", "monochrome blue"]

-Mood: [e.g. "mysterious", "calm", "energetic", "melancholic"]
+Mood: [e.g., "mysterious", "calm", "energetic", "melancholic"]

-Usage: [e.g. "podcast cover", "logo-feel", "social media"]
+Use case: [e.g., "podcast cover", "logo feel", "social media"]

 Write an image prompt optimized for [Midjourney/DALL-E/Stable Diffusion] that:

-- Specifies the style clearly
+- Clearly specifies the style

 - Avoids common AI pitfalls (too many elements, unclear proportions)